Defeat Lust & Pornography Why Is Porn Addictive?

 • Endorphins are natural opiates that create a “high,” a wave of pleasure over the whole body.

-Neuroscientist Dr. Donald Hilton says, “[P]ornography is a triple hook, consisting of cortical hypofrontality, dopaminergic downgrading, and oxytocin/vasopressin bonding.
-Each of these hooks is powerful, and they are synergistic.”5
+“[P]ornography is a triple hook, consisting of cortical hypofrontality, dopaminergic downgrading, and oxytocin/vasopressin bonding.
+Each of these hooks is powerful, and they are synergistic.8

-Put more simply, the mixture of these chemicals activated by porn cause three problems: brain shrinkage, cravings, and chemical bonding.
-Working together, they create a powerful impulse to look at porn.
+Put more simply, porn causes three problems: brain shrinkage, cravings, and chemical bonding.
+Working together, they create an addictive impulse to look at porn.
 Let’s briefly look at each.

 Brain Shrinkage (Cortical Hypofrontality)